City of Hancock

 The City of Hancock, founded in the 1850's by early copper explorers, is a progressive and welcoming City of 4,600 residents on the North shore of Portage Lake, and is the northernmost City in Michigan.

 Hancock has beautiful summers and because of its proximity to majestic Lake Superior, it has wonderfully snowy winters.
-Today, a diverse economy and employment is supported by two Universities, Finlandia University and Michigan Tech University, along with the Michigan Tech SmartZone, and Portage Health.
+Today, a diverse economy and employment is supported Michigan Tech University, along with the Michigan Tech SmartZone, and Portage Health.
 Hancock is recognized as the regional center for healthcare, with over 1400 jobs in the City connected to healthcare.

 Both summer and winter tourism opportunities abound and the Portage Lake Lift Bridge funnels most area tourists into the main stream of the City.